gasb150/Hummingbird_Bot/README.md

 ![screenshot](./src/imgs/ScreenshotStart.png)

 In this project, I make a Telegram wine quote bot using the API given by the BotFather from telegram.
-I choose a Hummingbird_Bot, because I have my handcrafted wine business, and I think this project could help in the future in how we can go to more people.
+I choose a Hummingbird_Bot, because I have my handcrafted wine business, and this project could help in the future in how we can go to more people.
 # Descrition
 With this bot:
-you can move within options, using the assigned typings. you can choose different flavors for  single bottles, boxes with 12 bottles of wine each one and/or take combos.
+you can move within options using the assigned typings. you can choose between different flavors for single bottles, boxes (12 bottles), and take combos.
 ## Group Link

 > <a href=http://t.me/JuanDlaCruzbot>Group link</a>